robin-weaver/sec-edgar.py/README.md

 from sec-edgar-py import EdgarWrapper client = EdgarWrapper()
 ```
-Now you can use the methods from `client`.
+Now you can call all of the methods from `client`.

 ```client.get_company_filings(ticker_or_cik, form_types=None, amount=0)```
 Where: